evyatarmeged/Raccoon/README.md

 - [ ] Have a parallel-all option run in integration with the -q argument.
 Essentially, make all scans run together when there is no stdout output for much quicker scan times.
 Running everything in parallel, especially dirbusting, messes output entirely.
+- [ ] Detect WAF using ASNs/IP ranges databases like Hurricane BGP
 - [ ] Support multiple hosts (read from file)
 - [ ] CIDR notation support
 - [ ] IP ranges support